Barbiturate Addiction Treatment

 In barbiturate rehab, you may receive:

 Barbiturate Detox.
 If you have an addiction to barbiturates, the first step might be medically monitored barbiturate detox.
 During detox clients are supervised around the clock by medical professionals.
-We may provide medications to ease barbiturate withdrawal symptoms and ensure a comfortable, safe detox experience.
+Promises treatment team may provide medications to ease barbiturate withdrawal symptoms and ensure a comfortable, safe detox experience.

 Residential Addiction Treatment.
 Barbiturate addiction requires both physical and emotional recovery.
 Effective residential drug rehab addresses issues like trauma or mental health disorders.
 These are underlying issues that perpetuate substance abuse.
 Clients learn why they’ve abused substances.
 They also build relapse prevention skills and healthy habits.

 Aftercare.
-After residential drug rehab, we offer continuing support.
+After residential drug rehab, Promises offers continuing support.
 An outpatient program or aftercare can help clients maintain sobriety.
 Having the support of addiction professionals and peers is critical to preventing relapse.
 Clients continue to learn healthy coping skills to deal with triggers.
 We may also provide referrals for ongoing therapy, which may include cognitive behavioral therapy and family therapy.

 Barbiturates are derivatives of barbituric acid.
 They depress the central nervous system.
 They produce a range of effects from mild sedation to anesthesia.
 They are most often used for sedation, muscle relaxation and to calm anxiety symptoms.
 People often overdose on barbiturates so they have now been replaced with benzodiazepines.
 But, both barbiturates and benzodiazepines are risky.
 They have a high potential for physical and psychological addiction.